-To further illustrate this variation in the DEMs, Figure 10 shows the time series of the DEM-weighted average temperature of the solar corona and the DEMs binned into three different temperature ranges: below the temperature peak of the DEM ("cool," $5.5 \leq \log(T) \leq 6.1$ , around the temperature peak ("warm," $6.1 \leq \log(T) < 6.3$ ), and above the temperature peak ("hot," $6.3 \leq \log(T) < 6.9$ ).
-The "cool" corona appears to be almost independent of the solar cycle, with little change due either to solar rotation or the activity level over the four years of observation.
-On the other hand, the "warm" and "hot" corona vary by a factor of two and an order of magnitude, respectively.
-These results are consistent with observations that solar activity is manifested primarily through increased hot plasma in active regions, and confirms that there is very little change in the quiet-Sun corona throughout the solar cy-
+To further illustrate this variation in the DEMs, Figure 10 shows the time series of the DEM-weighted average temperature of the solar corona and the DEMs binned into three different temperature ranges: below the temperature peak of the DEM ("cool," $5.5 \le \log(T) < 6.1$ ), around the temperature peak ("warm," $6.1 \leq \log(T) < 6.3$ ), and above the temperature peak ("hot," $6.3 \le \log(T) < 6.9$ ).
+The "cool" corona appears to be almost independent of the solar cycle, with little change due either to solar rotation or to the activity level over the 4 yr of observation.
+On the other hand, the "warm" and "hot" coronae vary by a factor of two and an order of magnitude, respectively.
+These results are consistent with observations that solar activity is manifested primarily through increased hot plasma in active regions, and confirm that there is very little change in the quiet-Sun corona throughout the solar cycle.
+The increase in hightemperature plasma causes the DEM-weighted average temperature to rise from a minimum of 1.6 MK ( $\log(T) = 6.2$ ) during solar minimum to above 2.5 MK ( $\log(T) = 6.4$ ) during high-activity periods at solar maximum.